 NAP Client Configuration Overview

 Before you can use Network Access Protection (NAP) to enforce health policies on client computers, you need to configure NAP settings on your client computers.
-NAP Client Configuration, a Microsoft Management Console (MMC) snap-in released with this version of Windows and Windows Server® 2008, provides a graphical user interface for configuring NAP client settings.
+The NAP Client Configuration console and NAP client configuration settings in the Group Policy Management Console provide a graphical user interface for configuring NAP client settings.

 Why do I need to manage NAP settings on client computers?